Impact

 Risk and Exploitability

 The CVSS score of 8.7 marks the vulnerability as high severity.
-Because the flaw is triggered by a write exception, it is most readily exploitable by an attacker who can control the file‑like destination or induce a write error, such as providing a disk‑full or unwritable file or by manipulating I/O in a long‑running process.
-The EPSS score is not available, and the issue is not listed in CISA KEV, suggesting that a known exploit is not publicly reported.
-However, the impact of memory exhaustion could affect availability, and the local nature of the attack vector means that local code execution or privilege escalation that enables usage of ujson.dump() would compound the risk.
+Based on the description, it is inferred that an attacker who can control the file‑like destination or trigger a write error—such as by providing a disk‑full or unwritable file or manipulating I/O in a long‑running process—can most readily exploit the flaw.
+The EPSS score of 0.00052 indicates a very low probability of exploitation, and the issue is not listed in CISA KEV, suggesting that a known exploit is not publicly reported.
+Based on the description, it is inferred that the attack vector is local, requiring control over the process or environment that triggers a write error, and that local code execution or privilege escalation that enables usage of ujson.dump() would compound the risk.

 OpenCVE Enrichment